tech-doctor/Movie-search-app/README.md

  * Basic knowledge in HTML, CSS and Javascript
  * Knowledge in fetching and displaying form of  data from a remote API
  #### API USED:
+ IMDb API.
- IMDb API check how to use [HERE](https://rapidapi.com/blog/how-to-use-imdb-api/)
+ check how to use [HERE](https://rapidapi.com/blog/how-to-use-imdb-api/)